Nivalyx/osu-wiki/wiki/People/Users_with_unique_titles/en.md

 ## Gameplay-related

-These players earned their titles through either a crazy gameplay achievement or completion of a specific challenge.
+These players were awarded their respective titles through either a crazy gameplay achievement or completion of a specific challenge.

 | User | Title | Achievement |
 | :-- | :-- | :-- |